 “I saw the ads on the TV.
 I had a warm feeling the first time I volunteered and I wanted to keep coming.”

-She began her volunteer work in the Paul Mirabile Center kitchen serving food to those less fortunate in the community.
+She began her volunteer work in the Paul Mirabile Center dining room serving meals to the men and women living in our emergency shelter.
 It was her way of supporting Father Joe’s Villages.

 “I think that all of us as individuals—it’s our obligation to give back to the community.
 Some give money, but I can give time.”